powder-o/HyDE-RAG-app/README.md

 4. **Final Response Generation**: The retrieved documents, combined with the original query, are used to generate a comprehensive response via the language model.

 ## File Structure
-- `rag_hyde_pipeline.py`: Main script for running the RAG pipeline with HyDE.
+- `hyde_implementation.ipynb`: jupyter notebook for running the RAG pipeline with HyDE.
 - `.env`: Environment file containing API keys.